What is Virtualization?

-In the age of cloud computing, the similar concept of virtualization is applied at scale – across the entire server datacenter.
-The resulting management environment operates as containers of grouped servers deployed in various cloud environments – public, private or hybrid – and consumed as an Infrastructure as a Service (IaaS) offering.
+In the age of cloud computing, the similar concept of virtualization is applied at scale – across the entire data center, it now applies to not only server but storage and networking also.
+The result is a management environment that operates out of a single pane of glass and can be deployed on-premises or across various cloud environments – public, private or hybrid.
+When deployed in this way it can be consumed as an Infrastructure as a Service (IaaS) offering.
+Giving businesses a supply of cloud based assets within its existing physical hardware.
 This service is referred to as Virtual Data Center (VDC) and offers a range of technology and strategic business benefits.

-What are the Benefits of Virtual Data Center?
+What are the Benefits of a Virtual Data Center?

 Progressive organizations ensure that their IT investments align with their strategic business goals.
 The cost of IT infrastructure is therefore a key consideration.
 In a virtual data center environment, the software application or service is decoupled from the hardware, allowing the flexibility to operate multiple IT workloads on shared pool of infrastructure resources.
 This means improved resource utilization as each individual hardware component is optimally consumed to true business enablement.